zkessin/testing-erlang-book/README.md

 ## Style Guide

-Each chapter should be its own file named <topic.txt> So unit tests are *eunit.txt* There should also be a directory *eunit* with sub directories *images* and *src* that contains source code, figures and so on for each chapter.
+Each chapter should be its own file named <topic.doc> So unit tests are *eunit.doc* There should also be a directory *eunit* with sub directories *images* and *src* that contains source code, figures and so on for each chapter.